 Polycystic Ovary Syndrome (PCOS) is an endocrine disorder that affects nearly 10 million women in the United States.
-The exact cause of PCOS is actually unknown, but we do know there is a strong genetic and enviromental component.
+The exact cause of PCOS is actually unknown, but we do know there is a strong genetic and environmental component.

-PCOS is characterized by high levels of androgens from the ovary and associated with insulin resistance.
+PCOS is characterized by high levels of androgens from the ovary and is associated with insulin resistance.
 Insulin is the main growth hormone in the body produced by the beta cells of the pancreatic islets.
 Insulin is released from the pancreas to assist the cell in absorbing glucose for energy.
-In those with PCOS, the cells are less receptive to insulin, causing the pancreas to excrete more into the blood stream.
+In those with PCOS, the cells are less receptive to insulin, causing the pancreas to excrete more into the bloodstream.
 The excess amount of insulin production leads to an increase of androgens in the body.
-An androgen is a natural steroid hormone that regulates the development and maintenance of male characteristics.
+Androgen is a natural steroid hormone that regulates the development and maintenance of male characteristics.
 When the body produces an excessive amount of androgens, the following may occur: acne and skin concerns, amenorrhea, excessive hair growth on the body, or hair loss from the head.

 Signs & Symptoms

 More than 50% of individuals with PCOS go undiagnosed.
 A diagnosis of PCOS may be given when two of the three signs are present: irregular periods, excess androgens, and polycystic ovaries.
-Other signs and symptoms that are commonly seen in the with PCOS may include:
+Other signs and symptoms that are commonly seen in those with PCOS may include:

-A Family history of PCOS
+Family history of PCOS

 Intensive carbohydrate cravings

 Mood changes and irritability

 Darkening of skin

 To explore if you have signs and symptoms that may be related to PCOS, take our complimentary quiz.
 Our Registered Dietitian Nutritionist, Eden, will follow up with the results and recommendations.